peterhinch/micropython-micropower/README.md

 Modules epaper and micropower located [here](https://github.com/peterhinch/micropython-epaper.git).

 This used an average of 85mA for 6S to do an update.
-If the script performed one refresh per hour this would equate to
+Based on a disabled regulator, if the script performed one refresh per hour this would equate to
 85 x 6/3600 = 141uA average + 7uA quiescent = 148uA.
 This would exhaust a CR2032 in 9 weeks.
 An
 alternative is the larger CR2450 button cell with 540mAH capacity which would provide 5 months running.